Halifax Corporation Tramways

 For most of the system's life, tramcar crews were also issued with double-breasted greatcoats with five pairs of buttons and high, fold-over collars; other than the buttons, these coats were devoid of insignia.

 Photographs of inspectors are rare, so all that can be stated with certainty is that during the 1920s, they were wearing drooping-peak caps.
 These caps almost certainly bore a similar badge to the tramcar-crew caps, but without the employee number.
 It is probable, but by no means certain, that in the last few years of tramway operation, inspectors were issued with single-breasted jackets bearing five black unmarked buttons, two breast pockets (with button-closed flaps) and lapels; the collars carried the grade — 'Inspector' — in embroidered-script lettering.
-The drooping-peak caps were superseded by tensioned-crown peaked caps, which bore the same pattern of badge as the earlier caps, though possibly in chrome rather than brass.
-Inspectors would very likely have also been provided with gabardine-style topcoats; these do not appear to have borne any insignia.
+The drooping-peak caps were at some point superseded by tensioned-crown peaked caps, which bore the same pattern of badge as the earlier caps, though possibly in chrome rather than brass.
+Inspectors would very likely have also been provided with gabardine-style topcoats, which do not appear to have borne any insignia.

 For more information on the tramway see: 'Halifax Corporation Tramways' by Eric Thornton and Stanley King; Light Rail Transit Association (2005).